Erectile Dysfunction Treatment in Calgary: Virtual ED Care

 - Tadalafil (Cialis) -- Available as as-needed (10-20 mg) with up to 36-hour duration, or as a daily 2.5-5 mg tablet for spontaneous activity.

 - Vardenafil (Levitra) -- 10-20 mg taken 30-60 minutes before sex; effects last about 4-5 hours.
-Less commonly stocked but available by request at Calgary pharmacies.
+Less commonly stocked but available through request at Calgary pharmacies.

-- All three require a physician prescription -- They are not over-the-counter in Canada and should not be ordered from unregulated international websites.
+- All three require a doctor prescription -- They are not over-the-counter in Canada and should not be ordered from unregulated international websites.

-TelePlus Care offers transparent pricing.
-Medication costs at Calgary pharmacies are also broadly affordable since generic PDE5 inhibitors are widely available.
+TelePlus Care offers clear appointment steps. medication access at Calgary pharmacies are also broadly convenient since generic PDE5 inhibitors are widely available.

-- Insurance -- Provincial drug coverage in Alberta does not include ED medications, but many private benefit plans (common with Calgary's energy and finance employers) do.
+- benefits -- Provincial drug access in Alberta does not include ED medications, but many private benefit plans (common with Calgary's energy and finance employers) do.

 Side Effects and Safety